Timings : 4:00 AM - 9:00 PM.

 Time Required : 2-3 hrs

-Considered to be one of the most famous pilgrimage sites in South India, the Krishna Temple or the Udupi Sri Krishna Matha is quite a huge name associated with the worship of Lord Krishna.
-The fascinating idol of the Lord is adorned with jewels and a golden chariot.
+Considered to be one of the most famous pilgrimage sites in South India, the Krishna Temple or the Udupi Sri Krishna Matha is one of the most auspicious temples dedicated to Lord Krishna.
+The idol of Krishna is adorned with jewels and a golden chariot.
 What makes the temple unique, is its worshipping pattern.
 The prayers and process of the whole worship take place only through a silver-plated window with nine holes called the Navagraha Kitiki.
-Several temples known as Udupi Anantheshwara Temple surround the Shree Krishna Matha.
-These temples trace back to 1,000 years.
-The Krishna Temple is always seen to be crowded with Krishna Bhakts.
+A temple known as Udupi Anantheshwara Temple surrounds the Shree Krishna Matha.
+This temple traces back to 1,000 years.

-This place is affectionately called as the Mathura of Southern India.
 The temple bears a resemblance to a living ashram, fostering daily life and devotion.
 It is also the birthplace of Daasa Sahitya, a Udupi form of literature.
 Every two years, the administration and temple offerings are managed cyclically between the eight mathas.
 They are collectively known as Ashta Mathagalu.
-It is because mother Yashoda wanted to see him take the form of a child, his idol has seen the same kind.
+It is because Krishna's mother Yashoda wanted to see him take the form of a child, his idol has seen the same kind.

 Every year, the Krishna Temple attracts thousands of devotees, and daily prayers begin with the blowing of a conch shell at 4:00 AM.
 Several festivals like Ramanavami, Deepavali, Krishnashtami, Hanuman Jayanti, Saptotsava or the Seven Utsavas (celebrated in January) and the Paryaya festival (once in every two years).